Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/ccbhc_measurements/demos/ASC.md

 Percentage of clients aged 18 years and older who were screened for unhealthy alcohol use using a Systematic Screening Method at least once within the last 12 months

+### SubMeasure 2

+Percentage of clients aged 18 years and older who were identified as unhealthy alcohol users (in submeasure #1) who received Brief Counseling

 ## Required Data